Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Evaluation

 \subsubsection{Ablation Study}

 We perform an ablative study to understand the effectiveness of each technical component of \system{}.
 Table~\ref{tab:ablation} shows the result.
 JRC refers to the joint resource consideration among pipelines, and STT refers to device mapping accounting for source and target tasks (\S\ref{sec:runtime:holistic}).
 PSR means progressive search space reduction (\S\ref{sec:runtime:planning}), and ATP means adaptive task parallelization (\S\ref{sec:runtime:deployment}).
 If none of these are applied, it is the same as the state-of-the-art approach (IndModel).
 If all are checked, it becomes \system{}.
-Overall, the throughput improves as each of our components is added.
-Improving IndModel by addressing resource conflicts among pipelines to avoid OOR is the same as JointModel in our baselines.
-Note that merely resolving the resource conflicts is still far from \system{}.
+Overall, the throughput and latency improve as each of our components is added.
+Improving IndModel by addressing resource conflicts among pipelines to avoid OOR (JRC) is the same as JointModel in our baselines.
+Note that merely resolving the resource conflicts is still far from \system{}'s performance.
 Incorporating other technical components, STT, PSR, and ATP shows 6.9, 7.6, and 14.3$\times$ higher throughput compared to JRC-only, respectively.
+Similarly, the latency was reduced by 93.0\%, 97.3\%, and 98.0\% compared to JRC-only, owing to the parallelization of the pipelines.
+We also noted that utilizing all components increased power consumption by around 12.9\% compared to JRC-only, due to the increased use of computation units.
+These findings are aligned with the earlier analysis of the overall performance.